Totley Township

 Totley Township is a heritage-listed mining camp at Charters Towers Mining District, Ravenswood, Charters Towers Region, Queensland, Australia.
+It is 2.2 km north of the centre of Ravenswood.

-It was built from c.
+The township was built from c.
 1883 to c.
 1964.
 It is also known as Great Extended Mill, Great Extended Mine, and King's New Mill & Tramway.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 Great Extended Mine

 Ravenswood struggled to maintain its status as an important gold producer during the 1870s but in early 1880, a silver-lead discovery at Totley, about 2 km from Ravenswood led to renewed prosperity.

 Richard King developed the first silver mine during 1881 and 1882, but realized he needed more capital to exploit the mine.
 Accordingly, he launched the Ravenswood Silver Mining Company Limited, with £60,000 in £1 shares, in Sydney in June 1882 and installed new plant and surface buildings.
 This activity sparked a small rush for silver properties and by the end of 1883 there were rival companies on adjacent leases trying to intersect the lode at deep levels.

 The Great Extended Ravenswood Mining Company spent over £2,000 on surface plant (headframe, winding gear and two engines), and the shaft was sunk to 209 m on the vertical and to a further 30.5 m on the underlie once the lode was intersected.
 Although one assay was of 5,000 ozs of silver to the ton, results were disappointing compared with the adjacent King's mine.

 There was a fatality (Alfred Cook) in the mine in 1886 and the mine manager (Frederick Wolff) was fined after admitting that the brace was faulty.

 The Great Extended Company, with strong financial backing, was sustained more by hope than metal returns.
 Indeed, the rich 1885 assay influenced wanton expenditure on an elaborate treatment plant costing £11,500, even though by 1888, when the mine's treatment works were completed, the amount of driving and stoping after the shaft had cut the lode, was minimal and only 2,000 tons had been stacked.